 The area that had to be investigated was identified by Lidwala Consulting Engineers by means of maps.
+The site was surveyed by walking a number of transects across it.

 5. DESCRIPTION OF THE AFFECTED ENVIRONMENT

 5.1 Site location and description